 A, B, C, D, S, P, H are all passing grades and count as hours attempted.
-A student who receives a grade of Incomplete (I) or Failure (F, U, NF) are considered to have attempted those credit hours.
+A student who receives a grade of Incomplete (I) or Failure (F, U, NF) is considered to have attempted those credit hours.
 Successful completion will be measured by the number of semester credit hours passed or the number of semester hours earned, whichever is greater

 Any course that is withdrawn from will still count as credit hours attempted

 All course repetitions will count as hours attempted.
-Student’s grade for repeat will be the “best grade” of the attempts.
+The student’s grade for a repeat will be the “best grade” of the attempts.

 Transfer students may be eligible to receive federal, state, and institutional financial aid during their first semester of enrollment at Alderson Broaddus, subject to federal, state, and institutional guidelines for the federal, state and/or institutional awarding policies.
 Transfer credits accepted by Alderson Broaddus will be added to attempted credits at Alderson Broaddus in determining the maximum period that a student will be considered eligible for aid.
 Transfer credits accepted by Alderson Broaddus will not, however, be used to determine cumulative grade point average while the student is enrolled at Alderson-Broaddus.

 Graduate students will be considered to be making satisfactory progress as long as they are permitted to continue in their degree program.

 Formal evaluation of SAP will be monitored at the end of each academic payment period, or term, including summer, fall and spring.
 The formal evaluation will determine a student’s SAP status.
 Any student who fails to achieve the required cumulative GPA and/or complete the required percentage of attempted credit hours at the time of the formal evaluation will be placed on Financial Aid Warning.
 The FA Warning status lasts for one payment period (term) during which the student may continue to receive financial aid funds.
 Students who are still failing to make SAP after the FA Warning period will be placed on Financial Aid Suspension and lose their aid eligibility unless they successfully appeal.